mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 ## Step 5: Enable creator mode (LLM direct chat)

 To allow users to chat directly with the LLM without creating an index, you need to enable creator mode.
 Replace "app-abcd1234xmpl" with your actual application ID from Step 4.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness update-chat-controls-configuration \